jessicagoodin/jessicagoodin/README.md

-### These are the files for my portfolio page!
-This page will display info about myself, my most recent or most accomplished projects, my contact information, and my socials.
+### Hi there, I'm Jessica!

-I'm learning full-stack development beginning with front end.
-So far I've learned HTML and CSS, but I need more practice with styling in CSS.
-I've learned vanilla JavaScript and LOVE it.
-I'm beginning to learn the JS library React.
-I'm practicing with APIs.
+I'm an aspiring, self-taught full-stack web developer, beginning with front end.

 I currently love JS, pair programming, and giving to/learning from communities of new AND experienced developers!
-I'm a part of a few communities in Discord.
+I'm a part of a few communities in Discord and YouTube.

 I'm searching for a career as a front end or full-stack developer with a company with stellar culture and values that match my own.
-Long term, I'd love to freelance and create websites on the side.
+I'd also love to learn UX design.
+Long term I believe I'd fit very well in a developer relations role, as I love working, connecting, and learning with people.